What is a Sales Funnel?

 How Does a Sales Funnel Help Your Business Grow?

-Having a sales funnel in place helps ensure you’re nurturing your leads so that they are able to get answers to their questions and move from one stage to the next at their pace.
-You can have the content on your website; it can be in blog posts, you can use social media to share it, and you can email them specific information each week.
+Having a sales funnel in place helps ensure you’re nurturing your leads so that they can get answers to their questions and move from one stage to the next at their own pace.
+You can have the content on your website, in blog posts, share it on social media, or email them specific information each week.

 Whatever you do, you stay in touch with them and address their needs.
 A sales funnel ties to the know, like trust factors that matter to your business.